HimanshuGoel/my-learnings-workspace/topics/soft-skills/best-practices/soft-skills.md

 - Improve the demo by making it more interesting
 - Find a good professional presentation template instead using the company
 - Add listening to radio during traveling in hobbies

+>presentation - break after 2 session, change seats of each other after break